 What we offer & how to apply

 We offer a package to include a competitive base salary, car allowance, contributory pension scheme, private medical insurance, life assurance, and a generous company bonus scheme.
 We also offer significant training and development opportunities.
-To apply please send your current CV and a covering letter to recruitment@fichtner.co.uk
+To apply please send your current CV and a covering letter to recruitment@fichtner.co.uk.

 Fichtner Consulting Engineers Limited is committed to eliminating discrimination and encouraging diversity amongst our workforce.
 Our aim is that our workforce will be truly representative of all sections of society and that each employee feels respected and able to give their best every day.